Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Definitions and Notations

 \subsection{Consonance and Just Intonation}

-Two tones are perceived as consonant (justly intonated) if the corresponding frequency ratio $f_{k'}/f_{k}$ is given by a simple rational number $R=m/n$.
-For example, an octave has the frequency ratio 2:1 while the perfect fifth corresponds to 3:2 (see Table \ref{tablejustint}).
-The impression of consonance is particularly pronounced if $m$ and $n$ are small.
+Two tones are justly intoned if the corresponding frequency ratio $f_{k'}/f_{k}$ is given by a simple rational number $R=m/n$.
+For example, a just octave has the frequency ratio 2:1 while the just perfect fifth corresponds to the ratio 3:2 (see Table \ref{tablejustint}).
+As outlined in the introduction, the impression of consonance is particularly pronounced if $m$ and $n$ are small.

-\textit{Just intonation} (JI) is a tuning scheme where the frequencies $f_k$ are tuned according to certain rational numbers with respect to a certain keynote $k^*$ in an octave-repeating pattern:
+\textit{Just intonation} (JI) is a tuning scheme where the frequencies $f_k$ are tuned according to rational numbers with respect to a certain keynote $k^*$ in an octave-repeating pattern:

-A possible choice of the fractions $R^\JI_{k,k^*}$ is given in Table \ref{tablejustint}.
+A possible choice of the rational numbers $R^\JI_{k,k^*}$ is given in Table \ref{tablejustint}.
 With respect to the keynote the resulting interval ratios $f^\JI_k/f^\JI_{k^*}$ are exactly those listed in the table.
-However, in contrast to the ET these frequency ratios are not invariant under key changes.
+However, in contrast to the ET these frequency ratios are not invariant under transpositions.
 For example, for keynote C the fifth C-G has the correct frequency ratio 3:2 but the fifth D-A has the ratio $40/27 \simeq 1.48$ which is clearly too small.
-Therefore, as already outlined in the introduction, JI as a statically tuned temperament can only be used in the scale referring to its keynote (and a few complementary keys) while it sounds dissonant in most other keys.
+Therefore, as already outlined in the introduction, JI as a static tuning can only be used in the scale referring to its keynote (and a few complementary keys) while it sounds dissonant in most other keys.